Feature

 How does crane invoicing software work?

-Crane invoicing software generates invoices automatically from the data in completed field tickets.
-When a GC signs off on a field ticket, CraneOp creates and emails the invoice within seconds.
-The invoice reflects the exact hours, standby time, and materials from the ticket with no manual re-entry.
+Crane invoicing software builds invoices automatically from the data in completed field tickets.
+When a GC signs off on a field ticket, CraneOp prices it against the job rate card and fills in every line.
+The draft reflects the exact hours, fuel, and materials from the ticket with no manual re-entry, and a person reviews and sends it.

 Does CraneOp support ACH payments for crane invoices?